sovrynn/ecdo/1-FULL-THESIS-BREAKDOWN/s1-to-s2/equatorial-bulge/README.md

 ## Zones of increasing and decreasing latitude

-Taking this analysis further, we can actually draw quadrants of the Earth's surface that will towards or away from the equator, based on lines on the surface which maintain the same distance.
+Taking this analysis further, we can actually draw quadrants of the Earth's surface that will move towards or away from the equator, based on boundary lines on the surface which maintain the same distance from the equator during the rotation.

-These lines extend between the pivots, and are perpendicular to each other.
+These boundary lines extend between the pivots, and run perpendicular to each other at the pivots.
 From the eastern pivot, they run at bearings of:
 - 38 degrees
 - 128 degrees
 - 218 degrees
 - 318 degrees

-In the following graphics:
-- Green markers are pivots
-- Red markers are points on the S2 equator that remain the same distance from the equator
-- Purple markers are points on the S2 equator that move the most either towards or from the equator
-- Yellow markers simply help visualize the line between the pivots and the red markers

-The lines visualized by the yellow markers that connect the pivots to the red points don't change in latitude before and after the rotation.
-They can be thought of as boundaries for the Earth which may remain fairly constant in latitude.
-These lines divide the Earth into 4 "strips", touching both pivots, that alternate between moving closer and further away from the equator.

 I've divided up each strip into two halves, resulting in 8 quadrants, which I display below.